 Connect to share and comment

-He began consultations with potential ministers immediately after being appointed on Thursday, his aides told AFP, although none would reveal who was in consideration for the big portfolios.
+He began consultations with potential ministers immediately after being appointed on Thursday, his aides told AFP.
+They would not however say who was in consideration for the major portfolios.

-Ly's appointment has been met with cautious approval in the mainstream media, with daily newspaper Le Soir describing the 49-year-old as "a choice in line with the wishes of Malians".
+Ly's appointment got a cautious welcome in the mainstream media.
+The daily newspaper Le Soir describing the 49-year-old as "a choice in line with the wishes of Malians".

-The reaction on social networks was mixed, with some taking to Twitter to express doubts over the appointment of "an apolitical prime minister in a very political period", as one critic wrote, while others were more generous.
+The reaction on social networks was mixed, with some taking to Twitter to express doubts over the appointment -- as one critic put it -- of "an apolitical prime minister in a very political period".

 "The nomination of this man who has had a career first will be a model for the youth of Mali and bodes well for a well-governed Mali..."
 World Bank economist and Malian politician Madani Tall tweeted.

-Born in Paris, Ly quickly became a promising academic, gaining degrees in history and economics from a number of presitigious French universities including the Sorbonne and ESSEC, one of Europe's top business schools.
+Born in Paris, Ly quickly became a promising academic, gaining degrees in history and economics from prestigious French universities including the Sorbonne and ESSEC, one of Europe's top business schools.

-He began his career at the World Bank before moving via the general secretariat of the president of Mali to the Central Bank of West African States (BCEAO) in 1994, rising through the ranks to become national director for Mali and then advisor to the governor.
+He began his career at the World Bank before moving via the general secretariat of the president of Mali to the Central Bank of West African States in 1994.
+He rose to become national director for Mali, then adviser to the governor.

-While has never held high public office, Ly comes from a family deeply involved in west African politics and is considered a close confidant of Keita.
+While has never held high public office, Ly comes from a family deeply involved in west African politics and is considered a close confidante of Keita.